-On the Administration page, click Network on the sidebar.
-The Network Configuration page opens, as shown in the following example.
+1. On the Administration page, click Network on the sidebar.

 - 2. Fill in the General section.
 For details, see Network Settings. - 3.
 To enable SNMP alerts, toggle the SNMP button to On and specify the read-only community string and trap server(s).